23 Films That Changed My Life

 Selma

-I watched Selma as I was traveling through Alabama learning about the Civil Rights Movement and it was extremely powerful.
-I recommend it to anyone who wants to begin their journey in understanding the movement and the issues such as racism that are still plaguing the USA and the world.
+I watched Selma as I was traveling through Alabama in 2016 deepening my knowledge on the Civil Rights Movement.
+It was an extremely powerful film to watch.
+I recommend this film to anyone beginning their journey in understanding the movement of Black liberation.

 Watch the trailer here